 Opening the Case

-To open the case first you need to remove the non-slip aluminium/rubber cover on the base of the echo show, using a thin knife or some other flat bladed tool.
+To open the case, first, you need to remove the non-slip aluminium/rubber cover on the base of the echo show using a thin knife or some other flat-bladed tool.
 Slide the knife around the central piece of plastic to release the adhesive tape.
-If you try to lift the cover from one end without first releasing the tape you will crease the aluminium which may make it difficult to fit back down later.
+If you try to lift the cover from one end without first releasing the tape, you will crease the aluminium, which may make it difficult to fit back down later.

-Under the cover you will find three T6 torx bolts which need to be removed.
+Under the cover, you will find three T6 Torx bolts which need to be removed.

-The two halves of the case are separated by prising the front away from the back with a thin blade inserted into the gap around the edge between the material and plastic front.
+The two halves of the case are separated by prising the front away from the back with a thin blade inserted into the gap around the edge between the material and the plastic front.